 Basilica of St. Mark

-Built between the 9th and 11th century, and finished during the 13th century, the Basilica of St. Mark, or Basilica di San Marco, is the largest and most important religious building in all of Venice.
-The modifications to the Basilica continued on through several centuries, therefore the results of the construction exhibit a mixture of different styles: Romanesque, Byzantine, and Gothic.
+Built between the 9th and 11th century and finished during the 13th century, the Basilica of St. Mark (Basilica di San Marco) is the largest and most important religious building in all of Venice.
+The modifications to the Basilica continued through several centuries, therefore the results of the construction exhibit a mixture of different styles: Romanesque, Byzantine, and Gothic.

-Located in the vast Square of St. Mark, this world-famous basilica is definitely one of the most iconic landmarks of the city and an absolute prerequisite during your visit to Venice.
+Located in the vast Square of St. Mark, this world-famous basilica is one of the most iconic landmarks of the city and an absolute prerequisite during your visit to Venice.

 Address: Piazza San Marco 328, 30124 Venice, Italy.

 Basilica of St. Mary of Health

-The Basilica of St. Mary of Health, or Basilica di Santa Maria della Salute) was completed at the end of the 17th century in the Baroque style to a design by the Italian architect Baldassare Longhena.
+The Basilica of St. Mary of Health (Basilica di Santa Maria della Salute) was completed at the end of the 17th century in the Baroque style to a design by the Italian architect Baldassare Longhena.
 Located in the Dorsoduro district, it stands on a platform made of 1,156,627 wooden pilings.

 The church was dedicated to the Madonna, and built to commemorate the end of a terrible outbreak of the plague that began in 1630, and killed nearly a third of Venice’s 150,000 citizens.
 Every year, it becomes the destination of a religious procession celebrated on the 21st of November.

 Address: Campo de la Salute Dorsoduro 1, 30123 Venice, Italy.

-The Church of Madonna dell’Orto, or Chiesa della Madonna dell’Orto, located in the picturesque Cannareggio district, was built in the 14th century.
+The Church of St. Mary of the Garden (Chiesa della Madonna dell’Orto), located in the picturesque Cannareggio district, was built in the 14th century.
 It was linked to a monastery of the Humiliati religious order, who preached a return to the origins of Christian poverty.